1016772350

 • Not as tax advantageous as C corporations when setting up ESOPs

-You should speak with an attorney about which structure is the right one for you and your business.
+Note that many business entities have additional compliance requirements as part of the Corporate Transparency Act (CTA).
+You should speak with an attorney about which structure is the right one for you and your business, and your attorney or accountant can help guide you on CTA reporting.
 A J.P.
-Morgan Advisor can help create an investment strategy for your business.
+Morgan professional can help create an investment strategy for your business.

 Connect with a Wealth Advisor